MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/p/property-sheet-property-page.md

 # property sheet, property page

 Don't use in content for a general audience.
 Use *dialog box* or *tab* instead.
-If your app uses *property sheet*, see your group's editorial style guide for guidance.